crewdotwork/challenge/README.md

 ## Deliverables

+Please provide a link to a public git repository (e.g. GitHub, GitLab) with your code.

+The repository should contain:
 - An API that implements the features described above.
 - A README file with instructions on how to run the project and how to interact with the API.
 - A brief explanation of the architecture and design decisions.